 - If you are making redundancies at this scale for the first time, ensure you prepare a detailed plan and timeline of the actions you will take and when.

-- Make sure HR teams and senior decision-makers are familiar with the collective redundancy process and with the financial risks of failing to comply with the process.
+- Make sure HR teams and senior decision-makers are familiar with the collective redundancy process and the financial risks of failing to comply with it.

 - Create a process that enables employees to elect representatives